gowrieswaran/Classic_Arcade_Game/README.md

 A Game Project to showcase one's OOP's skills in JS.

+## How to run the game locally

+* Click on the link : https://github.com/gowrieswaran/Classic_Arcade_Game.git

+* Clone or Download (ZIP) the repository to your local machine.

+* Navigate to the folder and look for index.html.

+ * Double click index.html to load the game in the browser.

 ## Getting Started

 * Help the player to cross the road without being hit by the enemies.
 * Once collided with the enemy, the position will be reset.
 * `` Once the player reaches the other end his/her score gets added by 100 points. ``

-# Instructions to Play
+## Instructions to Play

 ## Choose your Sprite